The Criminal Justice Act 1993 (CJA) as amended prohibits:

 - having inside information and disclosing it other than in the proper performance of employment, office, or profession.1

-The dealing (i.e., the buying or selling or procuring the buying or selling by any other person)2 must occur on a regulated market, or the person dealing must be relying on a professional intermediary (such as a broker) or be acting as one himself.
+- The dealing (i.e., the buying or selling or procuring the buying or selling by any other person)2 must relate to securities and markets specified in applicable legislation, see the Element: Applicable Instruments section for details.
+Alternatively, the person dealing must be relying on a professional intermediary (such as a broker) or be acting as one himself.

 Securities are price-affected, and information in relation to securities is price-sensitive, where information, if made public, would be likely to have a significant effect on the price of securities.